 6) Concentration (Dharana)

 7) Meditation (Dhyana)

-8) Perfected Concentration.
-It is the most direct way to reach the transcendent state of consciousness, Samādhi.
+The principle of Perfected Concentration is the process one uses to reach the transcendent state of consciousness, known as Samādhi.
 Seated meditation is the most common way to this 4th state.
 However, the 4th state can go beyond meditation.
 You can combine this with other waking states to achieve higher states.